 Abstract

-Malaria remains a formidable public health challenge in sub-Saharan Africa, with Nigeria accounting for the highest global burden.
+Malaria is a formidable public health challenge in sub-Saharan Africa, with Nigeria accounting for the highest global burden.
 In endemic regions like Abakaliki, understanding the distribution of symptomatic and asymptomatic infections, along with the environmental drivers of transmission, is essential for refining control strategies.
 A cross-sectional study was conducted among outpatients at a tertiary healthcare facility in Abakaliki, Ebonyi State.
 Malaria parasites were detected and quantified using Giemsa-stained thick and thin blood films.
 Data on demographic characteristics and environmental risk factors were collected using structured questionnaires.
 Statistical analysis was performed to determine the association between infection status and potential risk factors.
 The overall prevalence of malaria in the study population was 55.0% (60/109).
 Among those infected, the vast majority were symptomatic (91.67%; 55/60), while 8.33% (5/60) were asymptomatic carriers.
 Statistical analysis revealed no significant association between malaria infection and sex (p > 0.05) or age (p > 0.05).
 However, environmental factors were strongly linked to infection.
 Participants without access to sanitation facilities showed significantly higher (p < 0.05) infection rates (78.3%) compared to those with access (48.8%).
 Additionally, the presence of standing water near the home was identified as a significant risk factor for positive malaria status (p < 0.05).
 Results suggest a high malaria burden in Abakaliki, driven largely by environmental and infrastructural deficiencies rather than demographic variables.
 The identification of asymptomatic carriers, though a minority in this clinical sample, highlights a persistent reservoir for transmission.

 Keywords: Symptomatic malaria, Asymptomatic malaria, Sanitation Facility, Standing water, Risk factors